-This Copycat Pizzeria Pizza Sauce Recipe tastes like it came from your favorite pizzeria.
-It’s SO easy to make, all you need is 5 minutes and a blender!
+This Copycat Pizzeria Pizza Sauce Recipe tastes as if it came from your favorite pizzeria.
+It’s SO easy to make; you only need 5 minutes and a blender!

-This sauce tastes so fresh, has a great texture, and it tastes like it came from your favorite pizzeria!
-The secret to my sauce is that I use canned whole tomatoes and I DON’T cook it!
-I just blend it up and ladle it onto my favorite pizza!
+This pizza sauce tastes fresh, has a great texture, and tastes like it came from your favorite pizzeria!
+The secret to my sauce is that I use canned whole tomatoes, and I DON’T cook it!
+I blend it up and spoon it onto my favorite pizza!

 - It’s made completely in the blender.